shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

     ```

 2. ##### Tag moved to the other cold room
     Now take the tag and move it to the other antenna.
-Since these antennae are in the same facility, a
+Since these antennas are in the same facility, a
     moved event will be generated.
 It may take a few moments for the event to be generated as the
     algorithm uses time-weighted RSSI averages to determine tag location.
 From the
     [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the tag's location